habeel-ali/xor-crypter-c/README.md

 #####  `./encrypter myfile.txt`

 You will then be prompted to enter an encryption key.
 The program will create a file named `myfile.txt-encrypted` with the encrypted content.

+To decrypt a file, pass it to the encrypter and input the correct XOR key.